 Like phones, monitors have been slowly creeping up in size in the last decade.
 Whereas once we all had 16″ or 17″ monitors on our work PCs we’re not surprised by 23″ monitors on basic systems.
 That extra space has two real uses – gaming and productivity.
 The K272HL is a 27″ monitor from Acer aimed squarely at the productivity market.

-Internally the K272 has somewhat lower end specs than it’s size would suggest with a maximum resolution of only 1920 x 1080 at 60Hz.
+Internally the K272 has somewhat lower-end specs than its size would suggest with a maximum resolution of only 1920 x 1080 at 60Hz.
 The Pixels Per Inch translates to 100 which means that you get quite large pixels that are clear if you look for them.
-In normal use this isn’t a major issue but if you try putting any animation that’s too demanding through it – like a AAA game – it’s going to stand out like a sore thumb.
+In normal use this isn’t a major issue but if you try putting any animation that’s too demanding through it – like an AAA game – it’s going to stand out like a sore thumb.
 I’ve been using it to have two web pages or Word documents next to each other and it’s very competent to do this.
-Video playback is possible but there are some artifacts with quickly changing scenes.
+Video playback is possible but there are some artefacts with quickly changing scenes.

 Price: ± £150

 Acer is a Taiwanese multinational that has a revenue of over 10 billion dollars a year and employs over ten thousand worldwide.
 They make a range of electronics items ranging from computers to tablet, phones, monitors, peripherals and also provide a significant amount of government IT infrastructure services.
-They have detailed social, environmental and corporate polices that fulfill legal requirements and the company is generally well regarded as an economic mass market supplier.
+They have detailed social, environmental and corporate policies that fulfil legal requirements and the company is generally well regarded as an economic mass-market supplier.